Installation

 Additional users

 If you have installed Photini in a virtual environment then other users should be able to run the photini command using its full path.
-(On Windows you will need to share the virtual environment top level directory first.)
+(On Windows you will need to share the virtual environment top level directory first.
+Only read permission is needed.)

 This is not a very convenient way to run Photini, so most users will want to add it to their start / application menu: